paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - There is no way to verify that enhanced‑monitoring objectives were achieved.
 - Oversight bodies cannot assess whether provisional‑approval conditions were systematically monitored and enforced.

-## From "Molecule to Market" to Enhanced Safety Monitoring:The Teaching-Practice Gap
+## From "Molecule to Market" to Enhanced Safety Monitoring: The Teaching-Practice Gap

 In October 2021, during the peak of the provisional approval period, senior TGA officials from the Pharmacovigilance and Special Access Branch delivered a webinar to Master of Pharmacy students at UTS as part of the "Molecule to Market" capstone subject.
 The subject traces a medicinal product's complete journey from discovery through development, manufacturing, market launch, and regulatory oversight.